Tools for Child Care Providers

 Our team of behavior consultants can also provide one-on-one Behavior Support Services for individual children and their families.

 Respite Care Provider

 In-Home Respite Staff

-The In-Home Respite Provider is responsible for providing occasional, part-time, one-on-one respite care for individuals with developmental disabilities in the family home.
+In-Home Respite Providers are responsible for providing occasional, part-time, one-on-one respite care for individuals with developmental disabilities who are authorized by the San Diego Regional Center, in the family home and/or out in the San Diego County Community.